August 6, 2015

 With good planning regarding the ad space placement and realistic pricing, you can earn a fair amount of money selling your ad space.
 The most important thing is to successfully sell your ad space – make advertisers see it as valuable.
 Your reach, target audience, quality of printing and design will all be crucial for making a successful deal with an advertiser.

-Since your ad book will probably be printed, much will depend on the quality of print.
-However, there is more to it.
-Your printing partner should be reliable, diligent, professional and helpful.
+Since your ad book will probably be printed, much will depend on the quality of print for your fundraising ad book.
+However, there is more to it when it comes to publishing.
+Your ad book fundraiser printing partner should be reliable, diligent, professional and helpful.
 If it just so happens that you have missed something or made an error regarding dimensions, a good printing partner will make sure that everything is fixed for you.
 They won’t just go on with it and print the book (errors and all), or be impolite and return it without an explanation.

 A reliable printing partner will also help you mend some design issues that you might have and finish the preparations for the printing.
 You probably don’t have the knowledge and experience to operate a printing press, yet alone own one.
 Your printing partner, on the other hand, owns a press and (hopefully) knows how to handle it to your avail.

-You might be building a program book for a school, maybe for its planned sports activities.
+You might be building a program book for a school, maybe for its planned sports activities, with your fundraising add book.
 Did it occur to you that the school already has several vendors that provide it with various products and services?
 Did it occur to you that you can request the vendor list from an administrator, specifically lists of various school departments?

 What you need to do is introduce yourself to the vendors and inform them about the opportunity to advertise in your ad book.
 For example, food vendors can always be advertised so that they try and outmaneuver the competition within the same school.
 Sports equipment vendors share the same destiny.